Scientists can tell how fast you're aging. Now, the trick is to slow it down

 Welcome to aging: My visit to the longevity lab

-When I arrived on a late winter morning, the first step was a quick blood draw.
-The Institute is housed on the light-filled 21st floor of the Northwestern Memorial Hospital, overlooking Lake Michigan.
+When I arrived, the first step was a quick blood draw.
+The Potocsnak Longevity Institute is housed on the light-filled 21st floor of Northwestern Memorial Hospital, overlooking Lake Michigan.
 It felt more like a spa than a doctor's office.
 I didn't anticipate the vast range of data and insights scientists could glean from a battery of tests.

-Over a 4-hour period, they performed more than two dozen assessments.
+Over a four-hour period, they performed more than two dozen assessments.
 At first it felt a bit like an annual physical.
-They checked my blood pressure, weight, glucose, and cholesterol.
+They checked my blood pressure, weight, glucose and cholesterol.

 But then, the tests got a lot more interesting.
 Inside a small exam room, a medical assistant opened the hinge of a BodPod, a capsule that looks like a submersible.
 The machine assessed my body composition, determining the ratio of fatty mass to lean mass, which includes muscle.
 Strength is a key marker of healthy aging, helping us fend off frailty and falls.